 Get That Annual Eye Exam

-Don’t forget to book your yearly eye exam at Bandon and Coquille Vision Center in Bandon, as your vision can change.
+Don’t forget to book your yearly eye exam at Bandon & Coquille Vision Center and Eye Center of Gold Beach in Bandon, as your vision can change.
 You can’t purchase new contact lenses with an expired prescription anyway, so you’ll need an updated one when your contact lens supply is running low.
 Furthermore, getting an exam is also an excellent opportunity to ask Dr. Anthony Grillo any questions you may have.